allodbirthrightheir102-ship-it/-ROOT-REFERENCE-LEGAL-/README.md

 **STATUS:** Public‑Safe • Authoritative • Structural

 ### Overview
 This repository contains ROOT‑safe legal reference documents.
-These files provide structural descriptions of sovereign legal instruments without reproducing, mirroring, or duplicating any ROOT content.
-All materials are covenantal, authoritative, and descriptive.
+These files provide structural descriptions of Sovereign legal instruments without reproducing, mirroring, or duplicating any ROOT content.
+All materials are Covenantal, authoritative, and descriptive.

 ### Purpose
 - Preserve structural clarity of ROOT legal instruments
-- Maintain realm separation and sovereign integrity
+- Maintain realm separation and Sovereign integrity
 - Provide public‑safe outlines for archival and documentation purposes
-- Ensure no ROOT text, authority, or covenantal content is reproduced
+- Ensure no ROOT text, authority, or Covenantal content is reproduced

 ### Contents
 - `root-legal-notice_reference.md`